-Tier Description Access Control Mechanisms Physical Security Physical security tier one Access to this tier requires the use of a Tier 1 refers to the outermost proximity card employee badge and related PIN physical security barrier code.
-Physical access to tier one is automatically for the facility. logged.
-Physical Security Tier two includes Tier two enforces individual access control for common areas including all persons entering the common areas of the Tier 2 restrooms and common CA facility through the use of a proximity card "Facility hallways" hallways. employee badge.
-Physical access to tier two is Facility nanways automatically logged.
-Physical Security CA Security Area is the Access to CA Security Area requires the usage room that separates the of an individual access card combined with a Tier 3 Security Vault from the PIN code.
-In addition a separate burglar alarm common areas. system has to be inactivated by individual "CA C ' access codes.
-Physical access is automatically "CA Security area" logged, video recorded and a special alea notification is generated to the PMT members about each access to CA Security Area.
+Tier Description Access Control Mechanisms Physical Security Tier 1 Physical security tier one refers to the outermost physical security barrier for the facility.
+Access to this tier requires the use of a proximity card employee badge and related PIN code.
+Physical access to tier one is automatically logged.
+Physical Security Tier 2 "Facility hallways" Tier two includes common areas including restrooms and common hallways.
+Tier two enforces individual access control for all persons entering the common areas of the CA facility through the use of a proximity card employee badge.
+Physical access to tier two is automatically logged.
+Physical Security Tier 3 CA Security Area is the room that separates the Security Vault from the common areas.
+Access to CA Security Area requires the usage of an individual access card combined with a PIN code.
+In addition a separate burglar alarm system has to be inactivated by individual access codes.
+Physical access is automatically "CA Security area" logged, video recorded and a special notification is generated to the PMT members about each access to CA Security Area.